ai-data-innovators/ChatGPT-for-Salesforce/README.md

 ## Screenshots of Custom GPT Field Force Companion

+Below are screenshots of the Custom GPT "Field Force Companion" in action.
+The images demonstrate how ChatGPT can be used to query Salesforce data and create new records directly within the interface.

 <p float="left">
   <img src="https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/images/ChatGPT-GPT-Field-Force-Companion-Queries.png" alt="Query Salesforce in ChatGPT" width="45%" />
   <img src="https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/images/ChatGPT-GPT-Field-Force-Companion-Create-Records.png" alt="Create Salesforce Records in ChatGPT" width="45%" />